-Further, in her supplemental testimony, witness Miller testified that during the course of the Company's review of its DSM/EE filing in this docket, DEP discovered that, although the EM&V results received in 2017 for the EnergyWise for Business Program had been appropriately applied prospectively, these results had not been included in calculation of the filed EMF rate.
-Accordingly, in its Supplemental Filing the Company updated Vintages 2016 and Vintage 2017 to reflect the revised kW savings included in the EnergyWise for Business EM&V report, which results in a reduction of PPI for non-residential customers in the amount of (\$8,468) for Vintage 2016 and a reduction in PPI for non-residential customers in the amount of (\$47,721) for Vintage 2017.
+In her Supplemental Testimony, witness Miller testified that during the course of the Company's review of its DSM/EE filing in this docket, DEP discovered that, although the EM&V results received in 2017 for the EnergyWise for Business Program had been appropriately applied prospectively, these results had not been included in calculation of the filed EMF rate.
+(Id. at 35.)
+Accordingly, in its Supplemental Filing, the Company updated Vintages 2016 and Vintage 2017 to reflect the revised kW savings included in the EnergyWise for Business EM&V report, which results in a reduction of PPI for non-residential customers in the amount of (\$8,468) for Vintage 2016 and a reduction in PPI for non-residential customers in the amount of (\$47,721) for Vintage 2017.
+(Id.)

-Witness Miller also testified that during the analysis to determine the appropriate Vintage 2017 lost revenues for non-residential customers, the Company found that there were certain non-residential customers in the lighting program whose benefits were inadvertently calculated using the residential lost revenue rate.
+Witness Miller also stated that during the analysis to determine the appropriate Vintage 2017 lost revenues for non-residential customers, the Company found that there were certain non-residential customers in the lighting program whose benefits were inadvertently calculated using the residential lost revenue rate.
+(Id. at 38.)
 In the Supplemental Filing, the Company made an adjustment that corrects that error.
+(Id.)
 According to witness Miller, the impact on NLR for Vintage 2017 non-residential EE Lighting is (\$33,469) for Vintage 2017 and (\$93,299) for Vintage 2019.
+(Id.)

-In his supplemental testimony, witness Maness indicated that the Public Staff agrees that this adjustment is appropriate for purposes of this proceeding.
+In his supplemental testimony, witness Maness indicated that the Public Staff is of the opinion that these adjustments are reasonable for purposes of this proceeding.
+(Id. at 209.)